omorros/food-cv-exp2-pipeline-evaluation/EXPERIMENT2_GUIDE.md

 learned to detect apples, but because it memorised that specific image.
 The resulting F1 score is meaningless.

-Pipeline A (VLM) uses Gemini 3.1 Pro (selected as the winner from a [three-model VLM comparison](#vlm-comparison)), which was pre-trained by Google on internet data.
+Pipeline A (VLM) uses GPT-5.2 (selected from a [three-model VLM comparison](#vlm-comparison) for its optimal balance of accuracy, speed, and cost), which was pre-trained by OpenAI on internet data.
 You cannot guarantee your images were never in its training set, but you **can** guarantee that your own YOLO and CNN models never saw the test images.